lklok66/ice/cpp/install/vc71/doc/README.txt

 extension_dir = C:\MyApp\PHPExtensions
 extension = php_ice.dll

+Note that the extension_dir directive can be specified multiple times, but subsequent definitions override previous ones and only the last definition is actually used to load extensions.
+Also be aware that the php.ini-recommended file contains a definition for extension_dir, so if you used that file as a starting point for your php.ini file, you most likely need to disable or remove the existing definition of extension_dir.

 The example in demophp/Ice/hello demonstrates the use of the Ice extension for PHP in a dynamic Web page, whereas the example in demophp/Ice/value requires PHP's command line interpreter.
 Both